 The purpose of this course is to familiarize senior Biosystems Engineering students with the fundamentals of imaging and spectroscopy for biosystems.
 Techniques of image acquisition, storage, processing, and pattern recognition will be taught.
 Various spectroscopy techniques and their applicability to biological materials will be discussed.
-Analysis of data using
+Analysis of data using statistical, artificial neural networks and chemometric methods will be covered.
+Offered in alternate years.
+Prerequisite: BIOE 3270

-BIOE 3270